mdbenito/effective-2d/README.md

 * `docker`: `docker-compose.yml` to build docker images and scripts to be installed in it.
 * `src`: Source files.
 Inside you will find:
-   * `descent-curl.py`: Gradient descent for a modified functional with only first order derivatives and a penalty term enforcing the condition that $z = \nabla v$.
+   * `descent_curl.py`: Gradient descent for a modified functional with only first order derivatives and a penalty term enforcing the condition that $z = \nabla v$.
 The fact that the penalty term can be left out provides some experimental evidence that minimisers of the new functional automatically fulfill a vanishing curl constraint.
-   * `descent-curl.ipynb`: Notebook accompanying `descent-curl.py`
-     with some exploratory plots.
-   * `descent-mixed.py`: Mixed formulation for gradient descent.
+   * `descent_mixed.py`: Mixed formulation for gradient descent (outdated, use the other model instead).
-   * `descent-mixed.ipynb`: Notebook accompanying `descent-mixed.py`
-     with some exploratory plots.
+   * `explore.ipynb`: Notebook with some exploratory plots.
    * `von Karman.ipynb`: Implementation of the model in [2].
 (Not working)
    * `von Karman mixed.ipynb`: Implementation of the model in [2] using a mixed model formulation.
 (Not working)
    * `report.py`: a server to explore results.
-See "Reports" below.
+See above.

 ## Plotting with ParaView